Kin-kay/TWGuide.github.io/index.md

   <p>
   If you have any problems with the above I recommend you go to youtube and find some videos on how to use a computer.

-  If you have any problems AFTER the above I recommend you do "!logs" in the support channel and follow the instructions given.
+  <br>If you have any problems AFTER the above I recommend you do "!logs" in the support channel and follow the instructions given.
   </p>

 </details>